ClementiGroup/accurate_nuclear_quantum_statistics_on_machine_learned_classical_effective_potentials/0_morse_potential/01_training_data_generation/README.md

 It is assumed, that PIMD simulation are located in folders with names corresponding to temperatures (eg. `100`, `300`, `600`)

-The resulting dataset can be dounloaded from Zenodo (Available after the publication)
+The resulting dataset can be dounloaded from [Zenodo](https://doi.org/10.5281/zenodo.12684727)